 Expanded treatment of instrumental methods for separation and quantitation not covered in Chemistry 550.
 Non-instrumental separations, quantitative organic microanalysis, sampling theory and techniques, reaction rate applications and interpretation of experimental data.
 560A-560B.
-General Biochemistry (3-3) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 310A or The structure, function, metabolism, and thermodynamic relationships of chemical entities in living systems.
+General Biochemistry (3-3) Prerequisites: Chemistry 431 and credit or concurrent registration in Chemistry 310A or 410A.
+The structure, function, metabolism, and thermodynamic relationships of chemical entities in living systems.
 Not open to students with credit in Chemistry 361A-361B.
-567. Biochemistry Laboratory (2) Prerequisite: Credit or concurrent registration in Chemistry 361A or 560A.
+567. Biochemistry Laboratory (2) Six hours of laboratory.

+Prerequisite: Credit or concurrent registration in Chemistry 361A or 560A.
 Theory and practice of procedures used in study of life at molecular level.
-Includes purification and characterization of enzymes, isolation of cell components, and use of (I) visiting that lead the see for radioactive tracer techniques.
+Includes purification and characterization of enzymes, isolation of cell components, and use of radioactive tracer techniques.
 577. Radiochemical Analysis (4) Two lectures and six hours of laboratory.
+Prerequisite: Chemistry 310A or 410A.
 Principles and techniques of radioactivity applied to the various fields and problems of chemistry.
 Instrumentation, tracer application, activation analysis, nuclear reactions and radiolysis.
-596. Advanced Special Topics in Chemistry (1-3) Advanced selected topics in modern chemistry.
+596. Advanced Special Topics in Chemistry (1-3) Prerequisite: Consent of instructor.

+Advanced selected topics in modern chemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit six units.

+GRADUATE COURSES

-GRADUATE COURSES 710.
-Advanced Topics in Physical Chemistry (1-3) Selected topics in physical chemistry.
+710. Advanced Topics in Physical Chemistry (1-3)

+Prerequisite: Chemistry 410B

+Selected topics in physical chemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.

+711. Chemical Thermodynamics (3)

+Prerequisite: Chemistry 410B.

+Chemical thermodynamics and an introduction to statistical thermodynamics

+712. Chemical Kinetics (3)

+Prerequisite: Chemistry 410B.

+Theory of rate processes; applications of kinetics to the study of reaction mechanisms.

+713. Quantum Chemistry (3)

+Prerequisite: Chemistry 410B.

-711. Chemical Thermodynamics (3) Prerequisite: Chemistry 4108 Chemical thermodynamics and an introduction to statistical thermodynamics.
-712. Chemical Kinetics (3) Theory of rate processes; applications of kinetics to the study of reaction mechanisms.
-713. Quantum Chemistry (3) Quantum mechanics of atomic and molecular systems; applications to chemical bonding 720.
-Advanced Topics in Inorganic Chemistry (1-3) Selected topics in inorganic chemistry.
+Quantum mechanics of atomic and molecular systems; applications to chemical bonding theory.
+720. Advanced Topics in Inorganic Chemistry (1-3) Prerequisite: Chemistry 520A.

+Selected topics in inorganic chemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.

-721. Mechanisms of Inorganic Reactions (3) Prerequisite: Chemistry 520A.
+721. Mechanisms of Inorganic Reactions (3)

+Prerequisite: Chemistry 520A

-Mechanisms in inorganic reactions with an emphasis on coordination chemistry. all Majario Quality Line Line Vale (4) 387.
-Mochamistry Laborator 380 cheer give instrumentation (mice state 722.
-Chemistry of the Nonmetals (3) Prerequisite: Chemistry 520A.
+Mechanisms in inorganic reactions with an emphasis on coordination chemistry.

+722. Chemistry of the Nonmetals (3)

+Prerequisite: Chemistry 520A.

 An advanced systematic study of the nonmetallic elements and their compounds.
-730. Advanced Topics in Organic Chemistry (1-3) and the shortest in the contract of the contra Selected topics in organic chemistry.
+730. Advanced Topics in Organic Chemistry (1-3) Prerequisite: Chemistry 431 Selected topics in organic chemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 731. Mechanisms of Organic Reaction (3) Prerequisites: Chemistry 310B or 410B and 431.
 Recommended: Chemistry 530.
 Reactivity and mechanism in organic reactions.
 732. Advanced Organic Chemistry (3) Prerequisite: Chemistry 431.